Jordan-Dennis/Miyake/To Do's.md

  - I really need two files.
  - So I want to generalise now at the end.
     - This will require an equilbrium calculation with steady_state_production arg
+ - Should probably add some error catching particularly with the CSV write

 ## File One
  - Generates the dataset